Vegetarian moussaka with polenta and lentils

 Turkish stuffed eggplants (vegetarian)

 This is the vegetarian version of my previous recipe, the Turkish stuffed eggplants (karni yarik).
 I tried to keep the recipe’s Turkish authenticity but otherwise it is my creation.
 I replaced the meat with lentils, eggs and cheese and used oregano in the place of mint.
 I also used more tomatoes to keep the mixture moist.
 All these ingredients are used in Turkey and hope you will like it as much as I did.
+If you try it please let me know in the comment section how you liked it.

 I can’t help but notice the abundance of goods at the farmers’ market.
 The tables are filled with all kinds of fruits and vegetables.
 In fact, it is the time of the year when they have the most varieties available.
 For today’s post I picked eggplant.